ropensci/rangr/README.md

 ## Released version

-`rangr` has not been released yet but we’re working on it.
+Not released yet, but we’re working on it.

 ## Development version